LINLUOOO/UniMelb---Database-Systems-Information-Modelling-INFO90002_2019_SM1/README.md

 Server: http://dev.mysql.com/downloads/mysql/
 Workbench: http://dev.mysql.com/downloads/workbench/

+Note: The server we are using in this subject is only available for use within the university, or via the university’s VPN (Virtual Private Network).
+To gain access to the university’s VPN you need to look at http://studentit.unimelb.edu.au/findconnect/vpn and follow the appropriate instructions for your operating system.

 # Run a Jupyter notebook in Google Colaboratory
 The following ways can be used to load a GitHub-hosted notebook into [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
 * Use this GitHub repository's url (subsequent GitHub sign-in is required) to open the notebook directly from GitHub.